fortyslugs/science-project-seed/pages/10-hypothesis.md

 For my project I set-up as series of experiments using Twitter.

-### Experiment #1 - compare growth of followers for two accounts:
+### Experiment #1 - Compare follower growth with account profile design
 1. Account with plain profile
 2. Account with enhanced profile

-Hypothesis: Account with enhanced profile should receive significantly more followers over time
+Hypothesis: Compare follower growth with social engagement

 ### Experiment #2 - compare growth of followers for two accounts:
 1. Account with active tweeting activity and social engagement